markcerqueira/markcerqueira.github.com/_posts/2018/2018-12-24-turn-ship-around.md

 **Favorite quote from the book?** "A vast untapped human potential is lost as a result of treating people as followers."

 **Elevator pitch for suggesting (or not suggesting) the book?** After reading ten leadership books I finally picked one that told a story over the entire length of the book and it 👏 was 👏 great.
 Marquet's story of turning the Santa Fe around is moving.
-Leadership is consistent work and neverending; even if someone is given a high-functioning team, we can always do better.
+Leadership is consistent work and never-ending; even if someone is given a high-functioning team, we can always do better.
 Why not make leadership a team activity for everyone then?
 Marquet's breakdown of the things that brought him success show that the path can be practical and is applicable to work everywhere.
 Read it!

-**Notes in Evernote?** While my notes may cover the mechanisms Marquet used to turn the Santa Fe around they certainly don't capture the enthralling narative of that journey.
+**Notes in Evernote?** While my notes may cover the mechanisms Marquet used to turn the Santa Fe around they certainly don't capture the enthralling narrative of that journey.
 You can review [my notes][1] on 🐘.

 Enjoyed this episode of Manager Reads?
 Check out more in the [Manager Reads corner][2]!